alittera/gcn/README.md

-# Simplifying Graph Convolutional Networks
+# Simplified Graph Convolutional Networks

 This is a TensorFlow implementation of Simplified Graph Convolutional Networks for the task of (semi-supervised) classification of nodes in a graph: